radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/node-details.md

 ---
 keywords:
-title: Monitor Node Health
+title: Monitor Node Health of an Environment
 description: Guide to review and monitor node status
 ---
-# Monitor Node Health
+# Monitor Node Health of an Environment

 This guide outlines the steps required to monitor the status details for a specific node.
 The *Overview* tab provides a high-level view of all FID and Zookeeper node statuses for quick monitoring of cluster health.
 Each individual node also has a detailed view that provides further information on the status and health of a given node.
 The details provided for FID nodes versus Zookeeper nodes are slightly different and are outlined within this guide.